 These giant pierogi are stuffed with all the best Thanksgiving leftovers: turkey, stuffing, mashed potatoes, and gravy.

 Don't have Thanksgiving leftovers?
-You can use boxed stuffing and instant mashed potatoes, too.
+You can make these thanksgiving leftover pierogi using boxed stuffing and instant mashed potatoes, too.
 Each of these stuffing and turkey pierogi are a whole Thanksgiving meal in every bite!

 Why I like these turkey and stuffing pierogi